 Dickerson used bronzed snake guides and perfection tip-tops until the early 1950s.
 Red agate stripping guides were used on most rods until WWII, after which the majority of rods have Perfection or Mildrum stripping guides.
 Opaque white agate stripping guides are occasionally seen on post-war rods and into the early 1950s.
 It appears these were reserved for use on special rods or rods for good customers and friends.
 In the early 1950s Dickerson began using chrome guides and tip-tops, though not exclusively.
 Rods throughout the 1950's can be found with bright or bronzed guides, the frequency of the bronzed guides diminishing as the decade progressed.

-Node spacing on Dickerson rods began as what would be called "random" in the early 1930s.
-Starting around 1937, the node spacing was changed to the 3/3 version Dickerson used predominately throughout the balance of his career.
+Node spacing on Dickerson rods began as what is called "random" in the early 1930s.
+Starting around 1937, the node spacing was changed to the 3 by 3 version Dickerson used predominately throughout the balance of his career.
 Rods that are 100% original are occasionally found with varying node spacing in the tips and butts.
-The butt section might have 3/3 spacing and the tips 2/2/2, or the reverse.
+For example, the butt section might have 3 by 3 spacing and the tips 2/2/2, or the reverse.
 This generally occurs on two piece models made after 1950.
-I believe this was done purely for using his stock of bamboo in the most economic fashion with bamboo embargoes in effect.
+I believe this was done purely for using his stock of bamboo in the most economic fashion possible with bamboo embargoes in effect.

 The ferrules on Dickerson rods remained consistent throughout his career.
 Standard length step down ferrules of his own manufacture were always used .
 The only minor change was the discontinuation of a machined band near the ferrule shoulder which occurred in the late 1930s.
 An example is shown in the photo below.